darkn3rd/script-tut/compiled_lang/README.md

 ## Status

-Java, Rust, C++, and Go have been built and run end-to-end through `rake` (compiler installed, `make` builds it, the harness runs and passes).
-C# is written the same way but hasn't been verified locally - the environment this was written in has a .NET 10 SDK but no bare `csc` on PATH, and both compiling via the SDK's bundled `Roslyn/bincore/csc.dll` directly and the newer single-file `dotnet run <file>.cs` hit dead ends (missing reference assemblies, and a NativeAOT-publish path that failed on unresolved NuGet packages) - if `make` doesn't work here either, that's the first thing to check.
+All five languages have been built and run end-to-end through `rake` (compiler/SDK installed, `make` builds it, the harness runs and passes).

 `a00` ("Hello"), `h00` ("Assign by Key"), and `h10` ("Assign by List and Appending") exist per language so far - everything else shows as SKIP, same as any other lesson directory with an implementation still missing for a given category.